orstavik/JoiComponents/book/chapter4_slottable/Problem_SlotchangeEavesdropping.md

 But, there is a snag with indirect `slotchange` events.
 Your custom element `slotchange` listeners *actually can* intercept `slotchange` events that are completely irrelevant for them.

-To illustrate this problem, we will set up an example using:
+To illustrate this problem, we will set up an example.
+In this example we set up a group of custom elements that chain their `<SLOT>` nodes.
+The resulting custom element `<family-photo>` will frame an image in a wooden (brown) frame with a bronze (yellow) label.
+The custom elements all use a `naiveSlotchangeCallback` to log their `slotchange` events.

 ```html
 <family-photo>